What Makes Good Design? Let's look at some Core Design Principles

-We can also remind ourselves of these good core design principles with the rules and terminology that currently exist allowing us to explain our decisions better and also help us focus in any of our web design projects.
+We can remind ourselves of these good core principles using rules and terminology that currently exist, allowing us to explain our decisions to clients in a better way and as a means of focus in our web design projects.

-Good Design - Font Size Article16 Pixels “for body copy.
-Anything less is a costly mistake”
+"16 Pixels for body copy.
+Anything less is a costly mistake."

-The article poses some questions mainly should large font be used on websites and does this equate to good design?
-The author's points are indeed valid but reading the comments below the article also gives you a feel for the controversy that has been caused amongst other web designers.
+This article poses some questions: should larger font be used on websites and does this equate to good design?
+The author's points on this are valid, but reading the comments below the article also gives you a feel for the controversy that has been stirred up amongst other designers.

-Starting with the basics… It's worth looking at the fundamentals to see the rules and patterns that exist to help base our creativity as designers.
-You might already be following certain rules unbeknown to yourself however being able to acknowledge these as a designer and know why it works will inevitably make for a better design.
-As the well-known saying goes.. “know the rules before you break them”.Good design isn’t about luck...being able to define what makes a good design is crucial in your job as a web designer.
+It's always worth going back to the fundamentals, to review the rules and patterns we base our creativity on as designers.
+You might already be following certain rules unbeknown to yourself, however being able to acknowledge these as a designer and know why they works will inevitably make for better work.
+As the saying goes, "know the rules before you break them."

 Good design isn't about luck... being able to define what makes for good design is a crucial skill in your job as a designer.